8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 I look at my portfolio mainly from the macro-allocation level listed above.
 Each macro-allocation has a target, or optimal, percent it should be in the overall portfolio; as of this writing:

-1. Debt should be 0 percent.
+1. Debt a target of 0 percent.
 2. Cash should be 6.
-3. Alternatives should be 0.
+3. Alternatives 0.
-4. Negative correlation should be 0.
+4. Negative correlation 0.
 5. Small- and mid-cap equities should be 32.
 6. Large-cap should be 31.